Share

 Risks vs. issues

 Issues are things that have happened.
-There is no uncertainty about it anymore because, well, an issue has happened.
+There is no uncertainty about them anymore because they occurred.

-Why should you know the difference?
-Here are some reasons why it’s important:
+Here are some reasons why it’s important to understand the difference:

-It saves time: Managing known risks proactively can help save valuable time.
-Through risk management, project managers can eliminate a lot of adverse risks.
+To save time: Managing known risks proactively can save time.
+Through risk management, project managers can eliminate adverse risks.

-Measure management effectiveness: If a project has loads of issues, it indicates the managers’ capability.
-It might suggest that the project needs better management.
+To measure management effectiveness: If a project has many issues, that could suggest that the project needs better management.

 Negative vs. positive risk